gilde-der-nacht/website/src/websites/gildedernacht.ch/content/en.md

 # Welcome

-The **Gilde der Nacht** organizes game meetings where **board game lovers, roleplayer and tabletop enthusiasts** are welcome.
+The **Gilde der Nacht** organizes game meetups where **board game lovers, roleplayer and tabletop enthusiasts** are welcome.
 To make sure you don't miss anything, we recommend that you subscribe to our [newsletter](/newsletter) (German).

 ## Calendar